-The Defence League School has been active in Alu Manor in Rapla County since 2001.
+The Defence League School has been operating since 2001.
+The school has been located in Alu Manor in Rapla County since 2002 and the Danish Home Guard has played an important role in its construction.
 The school is primarily focused on providing leadership and instructor training to volunteers and professionals.
 The Defence League School is a non-formal educational institution.
 This means that you can attend the school to improve yourself and learn new things, but it does not issue formal credentials, such as secondary or higher education diplomas.

 The Defence League School has two fields of study: military leadership and personnel development.